revdotcom/fluentmigrator/README.md

 You should upload new versions to myget with the following commands.
 Replaces the version with the version you are basing the package on.

-From the FluentMigrator.Console folder run the following:
+From the each folder, in order, run the following.
+FluentMigrator.SqlServer => FluentMigrator.Runner => FluentMigrator.Console

 `dotnet pack -c Release --include-symbols /p:SymbolPackageFormat=snupkg`